xparq/NMAKE-Jumpstart/README.txt

+WARNING: Still in early development!
+(Just passed the "early proto for building the entirely void toy test sources" stage...)

+It aims to have the following features, though:

+- [x] Single-file drop-in build to kickstart simple C/C++ projects
+- [.]
+Flexible and scaleable enough to allow reasonable growth without worrying about a real build sytem
+- [.]
+Familiar config macros, with ready-to-use defaults for simple setups
+- [ ] Basic facilities to configure external deps. (libs)
+- [x] Doesn't require external deps. itself (beyond MSVC + Windows)
+- [x] Handle src. subdirs transparently (something NMAKE hates to do...)
+- [x] Build a lib from the sources
+- [ ] Build (one more more, e.g. test) executables, too
+- [x] DEBUG/RELEASE builds
+- [.]
+Static/DLL builds
+- [ ] Separate target trees for incompatible build options
+- [ ] Support for C++ modules
+- [ ] Header-autodependency tracking
+- [ ] Auto-detect changes in the build command line or in env. vars to trigger full rebuild

+DEV.
 NOTES:

-* Due to NMAKE's inability to handle arbitrary subdirs flexibly in the source/target tree (namely, in inference rules), recursive dir traversal is delegated to shell commands (e.g. in a wrapper script, or a driver rule) instead.
+* Due to NMAKE's inability to handle arbitrary subdirs flexibly in the source/target tree (namely, in inference rules), recursive dir traversal has to be delegated to shell commands (e.g. in a wrapper script, or a driver rule) instead.

   (While NMAKE can execute shell commands during preproc. time to gather files or subdirs recursively anywhere, the problem is that the results